Cueva La Sima is a project by Bodegas La Margarita with a very exclusive production of just 1200 bottles.

-Cueva La Sima Red 2016 is made with Tempranillo grapes from the farm and raised for 12 months in barrels of wood of chestnut fomr the property, resting for a while in earthenware jars.
+The Cueva La Sima Red 2016 is made with Tempranillo grapes from the bodega’s own vineyards, and aged for 12 months in chestnut wood barrels, before a final finish in clay amphorae.

-This red wine presents a pretty ruby middle layer with bright burgundy edges.
-The nose is opened by airing in the cup displaying notes of ripe red fruits, including cherry in liquor, toasted toasted aging along with balsamic notes.
-In the mouth it flows easily, with a medium body, fresh but with a somewhat drying astringency that denotes that it will still be rounded more in the bottle.
+This red wine presents a pretty ruby appearance with bright burgundy edges.
+The nose opens out in the glass and offers notes of ripe red fruits, including cherry liqueur, along with balsamic notes.
+In the mouth it flows easily, with a medium body, fresh but with a somewhat drying astringency that denotes that it will develop further in the bottle.

 Share this when serving the wine: The Cave of Sima, located near the old town of Constantina (where the winery is located in the northern Sierra of Seville), is an ancient drain that collected runoff water and inside which circulated a course of permanent water, responsible for the erosion of the rock and the expansion of fissures and cracks to form galleries.

 In the cave of La Sima remains have been found associated with a burial dated around 2,500 BC, as well as the skeleton of a wild bull from 72,500 BC.

 - Denominación de Origen

 - “The central core”

 - Depeche Mode